FINTLabs/fint-events/README.md

 ## Remote Service

 We recommend publishing messages instead of using the remote service feature.
+This is a blocking call, where the client will wait for a response or a timeout happens.

 **Client:**